Mindfulness and the Male Erection

 In addition to breathwork, Kegel exercises, yoga, meditation and sensate focus can all potentially help men achieve the mindfulness they need during sex.
 Sensate focus emphasizes sensuality through touching and being touched.

 Bossio noted that any type of mindfulness is helpful, and it doesn't require a lot of time.

 "What I tell people is it's frequency over duration," she said.
 "I'd rather you do one minute every single day than 45 minutes once a week."

 Mindfulness before medication

 Men with ED should definitely try mindfulness before medications, Brotto said.
-For one reason, adherence rates with Viagra and similar ED drugs are not very high.
+For one reason, adherence rates with ED drugs are not very high.
 She estimated at least 30 percent of men don't refill their prescription, possibly due to confusion about how it works or how to get aroused while using the drug.

 "There's so much evidence in favor of mindfulness for boosting focus and attention and thoughts about sex and actual response during sex," Brotto added.

 Men with ED often don't pay attention to the pleasurable sensations in their body, the look of their partner or any of the cues that may lead to arousal.